-In fact, the International Building Code (IBC) and the International Fire Code (IFC) limit the allowable fire performance of building assemblies, structural elements, interior finishes, and other materials based on occupancy classification.
+To protect occupants and property, both the International Building Code (IBC) and International Fire Code (IFC) place strict limits on the flame spread characteristics of structural elements, interior finishes, and other materials based on occupancy type and building use.

 What Is Flame Spread?